pratap2803/MangoAppsAssignment/README.md

+swagger added for this repo:Please hit this url to see all endpoints  http://localhost:8080/swagger-ui/index.html

 Please follow below steps to create request payload and I have given expected response body also.

 -------------------------------------------------------------------------------------# Movie API Documentation---------------------------------------------------------------------------------------------------